top of page

 A full list of all Soviet-Afghan war weapons

 At some point in the future, our publishing company is planning to release a new book.
-This book will be focused on soviet small arms and hand held grenade launchers used by the Soviet forces in Afghanistan.
-The book will take a long time produce, as we want to make it a really good guide for those, who are interested in the topic.
+The Soviet Infantry Weapons of the Afghan War book will be focused on Soviet small arms and handheld grenade launchers used by the Soviet forces in Afghanistan.
+The book will take a long time to produce, as we want to make it a really good guide for those, who are interested in the topic.

 It is yet unclear what exactly weapons will be featured in the book and to what depth they will be investigated.

-Here is the complete list of all the weapons, including knifes and explosives, which were issued and used by the Soviet army during the Soviet-Afghan war.
+Here is the complete list of all the weapons, including knives and explosives, which were issued and used by the Soviet army during the Soviet-Afghan war.

-All weapons presented in this list are the ones which were spotted on documental photos, which can be identified as related to the Soviet-Afghan war.
+All weapons presented in this list are the ones that were spotted in documental photos, which can be identified as related to the Soviet-Afghan war.
 Mythological weapons, such as SVT rifles and early iterations of AKs were not included for that reason.
-We have also excluded mounted weapons, such as SG-43 machineguns.
+We have also excluded mounted weapons, such as SG-43 machine guns.

 Bayonets and knives

-The bayonets and knifes seen limited use during the Soviet-Afghan war.
-The reasons are quite obvious - soldiers rarely get in hand combat when fighting in the mountain terrain.
+The bayonets and knives saw limited use during the Soviet-Afghan war.
+The reasons are quite obvious - soldiers rarely get into hand combat when fighting in mountain terrain.
 However, every AK rifle was supplied with a bayonet, and they were often carried on operations.
-They were also quite useful for everyday tasks, like can opening.
-Given that most soldiers did not have any other knifes, they would use bayonets for such tasks.
+They were also quite useful for everyday tasks, like an opening.
+Given that most soldiers did not have any other knives, they would use bayonets for such tasks.

 Pistols

 It is well known that pistols were rarely used in actual combat in Afghanistan.
-The reasons are similar to why knifes were not popular - there were not much close combat fighting, and in the occasions the AK would do a better job, than a PM.
+The reasons are similar to why knives were not popular - there was not much close combat fighting, and on the occasions, the AK would do a better job, than a PM.
 However, pistols were still issued and carried by some officers.
-Spetsnaz troops even used them in the actual combat on regular bases.
+Spetsnaz troops even used them in actual combat on regular bases.

 Sniper rifles